csc-training/hip/README.md

   1) StdEnv   2) gcc/9.1.0   3) cuda/11.1.0   4) hip/4.0.0c   5) intel-mkl/2019.0.4   6) hpcx-mpi/2.4.0
 ```

-There is also a module _hip/4.0.0_ but we created also one _hip/4.0.0c_ a it is installation from the source code.
+There is also a module _hip/4.0.0_ but we created also one _hip/4.0.0c_ which is an installation from the source code.
 The name will comply with the version in the future.

 * hipconfig